4n3m4i1/Verilog_Utilities/Testbench_Utilities/Serial_Testbench_Autogen/README.md

 Can be processed via the following:
 `./serialSourceGen -p uart -w 8 -D testVectors.mem -f 8N1 -b 500000 -T`
 Note: when using 8 bit datatypes specifying a `-w` width is optional.
-Note: The width specifier must be present before the `-D` file call
+Note: The width specifier must be present before the `-D` file call.

+Vectors should be given in hex format, a leading `0x` is not required.
+If an incorrect data width is selected, the LSB of the vector will
+be processed, the rest will be discarded.